-Whether you want to calculate your total electricity bill, see what's eating up the most energy in your home or find out how much energy a specific appliance consumes, this guide has a method you can use.
+Whether you want to calculate your total electricity bill, see what’s eating up the most energy in your home, or find out how much energy a specific appliance uses, this guide is meant for you.

 Calculating Your Total Electricity Bill Cost